-With frequent threats of rising rivers and storms in the springtime, and Hurricanes in the summer, Louisiana residents are often faced with making flood insurance claims.
+With frequent threats of rising rivers and storms in the springtime and Hurricanes in the summer, Louisiana residents are often faced with making flood insurance claims.
 There are several steps you can take to improve your chances of making a successful claim.
+The first step is to make sure you purchase a separate flood insurance policy well before the flood occurs.
+Most Homeowners’ policies do not cover flood damage.

 If your home or business is flooded, immediately report the flood insurance claim to your insurance agent.
 The claim will be assigned to a flood adjuster who will meet with you at the property.